Don’t let daydreaming about your upcoming Hawaii vacation get in the way of planning the details, like packing.

 - Expensive technology

-Here is the official list of things you absolutely can’t bring with you, legally.
+Here is the official list of things you can’t legally bring with you.
 Unfortunately, you’ll have to leave your fur children with a pet sitter during your trip.

 When it comes to laptops, we’re doing you a favor.
 Use this list as an excuse to forget about your work email for a while.
 This will help you fully rest and recharge.
 Ah… true paradise.